shyampurk/dogtracker/README.md

 # Auth Token update

-	To generate the auth token follow "1" under "Working with object storage api" The "X-Subject-Token" is what you required from that step.
+	To generate the auth token follow "step 1" under "Working with object storage api" in the terminal, The "X-Subject-Token" is what you required from that step.